TL;DR: Key Takeaways

 Growth of Corporate Training in Dubai and Abu Dhabi

-Abu Dhabi, meanwhile, is driving its workforce development agenda through national initiatives aligned with the UAE Vision 2031.
-Corporate training in Abu Dhabi is closely linked to government-led programmes that prioritise Emiratisation, digital literacy, and leadership development.
-Both cities are seeing a sharp rise in demand for scalable, technology-driven training solutions.
+Abu Dhabi, meanwhile, is driving its workforce development agenda through national initiatives aligned with UAE Vision 2031.
+Corporate training in Abu Dhabi is closely linked to government-led programmes that priorities Emiratisation, digital literacy, and leadership development.

 Workforce Trends and Business Expansion